open-resources/physics_bank/content/public/006.Force/Free Body Diagrams/Mass_Swinging_on_a_String/Mass_Swinging_on_a_String.md

     weight: 1
 myst:
   substitutions:
+    params:
+      vars:
-    params_vars_title: Mass on the end of a string
+        title: Mass on the end of a string
+      part1:
+        ans3:
-    params_part1_ans3_value: a
+          value: a
-    params_part1_ans3_feedback: Great!
+          feedback: Great!
 You got it.
 The Z-pattern relates the angle theta(θ)to that given in the diagram.
+        ans2:
-    params_part1_ans2_value: b
+          value: b
-    params_part1_ans2_feedback: The net force must point toward the center of the circle.
+          feedback: The net force must point toward the center of the circle.
+        ans1:
-    params_part1_ans1_value: c
+          value: c
-    params_part1_ans1_feedback: Since the mass is on a table, it should have a normal force acting upward on it.
+          feedback: Since the mass is on a table, it should have a normal force acting upward on it.
+        ans4:
-    params_part1_ans4_value: d
+          value: d
-    params_part1_ans4_feedback: The net force must point toward the center of the circle.
+          feedback: The net force must point toward the center of the circle.
+        ans5:
-    params_part1_ans5_value: e
+          value: e
-    params_part1_ans5_feedback: The net force must point toward the center of the circle.
+          feedback: The net force must point toward the center of the circle.
 ---
-# {{ params_vars_title }}
+# {{ params.vars.title }}
 A mass on the end of a string is swung around a circle across a horizontal frictionless table.
 The angle the string makes with respect to the vertical is $\theta$.
 Choose the best free body diagram from the choices provided in the figure.

 <img src="fbdmassonstring6.png">